-The GRDC investment 'Integrated management strategies for Net Form Net Blotch in low, medium, and high rainfall zones' (DAQ2304-008RTX) aims to develop and deliver cost effective integrated disease management (IDM) strategies for NFNB across rainfall zones of the Northern and Southern GRDC regions.
-At the conclusion of the project, growers will have access to best practice IDM strategies for NFNB specific to their rainfall zone and farming systems, including return on investment of fungicide options (e.g. Blanch et al. 2024), thereby assisting decision making to reduce yield and quality losses.
+A new GRDC investment "Integrated management strategies for Net Form Net Blotch in low, medium, and high rainfall zones" (DAQ2304-008RTX) aims to develop and deliver cost effective integrated disease management (IDM) strategies for NFNB across rainfall zones of the Northern and Southern GRDC regions.
+At the conclusion of the project, growers will have access to best practice IDM strategies for NFNB specific to their rainfall zone and farming systems, thereby assisting decision making to reduce yield and quality losses.
 Outcomes will be delivered through an extension strategy to drive grower adoption.
-Other partners in the GRDC investment lead by QDPI include Agriculture Victoria (Ag Vic), South Australian Research and Development Institute (SARDI), NSW
+Other partners in the GRDC investment lead by DAF include: Agriculture Victoria, South Australian Research and Development Institute (SARDI), NSW DPI, University of Southern Queensland (UniSQ) and Field Applied Research (FAR Australia).

-Department of Primary Industries and Regional Development
+Department of Primary Industries